Pietra Tordin: Club career

+On June 15, 2025, Tordin scored her first goal at Providence Park to secure a 2–0 win over the Washington Spirit.
+She scored the only goal against the Chicago Stars the following week and was crowned NWSL Rookie of the Month at the end of June.
+On August 10, she scored her first Cascadia rivalry goal to conclude a 4–2 home win over the Seattle Reign, picking up a second Rookie of the Month selection at the end of August.
+Tordin finished her rookie season with 5 goals in 28 appearances in all competitions.
+She ranked second in the NWSL for goals per 90 minutes played.
+In the playoffs, the Thorns won 1–0 against the San Diego Wave in the quarterfinals, then lost 2–0 to the Washington Spirit in the semifinals.

+On March 13, 2026, Tordin started the season with an assist to Olivia Moultrie in a 1–0 win over the Washington Spirit.
+The following week, she registered a goal and an assist in the Cascadia derby as the Thorns won 2–0 despite going down to nine players.
+On July 17, it was announced that she had signed a three-year contract extension with the Thorns through 2029.
+On August 9, she scored her first professional hat trick in a 4–3 victory over expansion team Boston Legacy, becoming the youngest Thorn to score a hat trick and taking the league lead in goal contributions.

 International career

 Tordin has United States and Brazilian citizenship.
 She received her first international call-up with the Brazil under-20 team in October 2023.
 Two months later, she appeared in a youth international friendly for Brazil, scoring the equalizer in a 1–1 draw against France.

 Tordin was first called up to the United States under-20 team in January 2024.
 The next month, she scored in stoppage time of her debut in a 1–0 friendly win against Colombia.
 She played for her birth country throughout the year and was selected to the roster for the 2024 FIFA U-20 Women's World Cup.
 She emerged as the team's top scorer at the tournament with four goals, the most by an American since Maya Hayes in 2012.
 She scored a hat trick in a 7–0 win over Paraguay in the group stage, becoming the fifth American to score a hat trick at the U-20 World Cup and the first since Savannah DeMelo in 2018.
 She started five of the last six games as the United States finished in third place, its best result since 2012.
 She was called up by Emma Hayes into the national team's "Futures Camp," practicing alongside the senior national team, in January 2025.